Mixolyde/clueless-play/README.md

 ### Completed

 * Grabbed play template and setup in github
-* Started game logic and case classes
+* Started game logic and case classes for game objects
 * Started game logic handling actors.
 The `GameDataActor` holds the mutable state of a single game instance.
 The `GameDataSupervisor` maintains list of active game actors and manages communication with them.